NQMVD/tarium/README.md

 ### Future

+- [ ] add a field in mod storage for the hub/forge link for convenience

 - [ ] add a black list for shit like SVM who needs another app to setup fully?!

 - [ ] add checks for incompatible fields in package.json

 - [ ] hook up the hub as api?
+    - [ ] found the forge api, no downloads via that one tho i think, don't get your hopes up just yet...

 - [ ] enable/disable mods
     - [ ] like curseforge maybe